gshipley/enterprise_training/EnterpriseManual.md

 ##**Setting the number of gears a specific user can create**

 There are often times when you want to increase or decrease the number of gears a particular user can consume without modifying the setting for all existing users.
 OpenShift Enterprise provides a command that will allow the administrator to configure settings for an individual user.
-To see all of the available options that can be performed on a specific user, enter the following command:
+To see all of the available options that can be performed on a specific user, enter the following command on the broker host:

 	# oo-admin-ctl-user